lzqsd/SingleImageShapeAndSVBRDF/README.md

 ```
 python test.py --cuda
 ```
 The testing errors will be saved in the folder `test_render2_refine1_cascade2` and painted on the screen.
 We have corrected a bug when rendering the second bounce image.
 Therefore the testing errors are slightly different from the number in the paper, which are summarized as follows.
-The error of predicted second bounce is much smaller (`Bounce2_(m)`).
+The error of predicted second bounce is smaller (`Bounce2_(m)`).

 |      |Albedo_0|Albedo_1|Albedo_2|Normal_0|Normal_1|Normal_2|
 |------|-------|-------|-------|-------|-------|-------|